unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, very rare_

-You can speak the board's command word as an action to make the carpet hover and fly.
-It moves according to your spoken directions, provided that you are within 30 feet of it.
+You can activate the hoverboard as an action to make the it hover and fly.
+It is controlled by shifting weight and tracking specific foot movements.

 Four sizes of _hoverboard_ exist.
-The GM chooses the size of a given carpet or determines it randomly.
+The GM chooses the size of a given hoverboard or determines it randomly.

 | d100   | Size          | Capacity | Flying Speed |
 |--------|---------------|----------|--------------|